jonpking/jonpking.github.io/README.md

-# Responsive-Portfolio
+# Portfolio_July2019
-Portfolio page made to be responsive to different view port sizes
+An update to my personal portfolio page as of July 2019